emporix/md-module-template/README.md

 # Emporix module

-## Intrudoction
+## Introduction

-This is a module template for the Emporix platform.
+This is a module template designed for the Emporix platform.
 It is a React application that is built with Vite.
-It is based on module federation concept descirbed here: https://github.com/originjs/vite-plugin-federation
+It is based on the module federation concept described in [vite-plugin-deferation](https://github.com/originjs/vite-plugin-federation) repository.

-This implemetation is also a simple example of a module with most common use cases
+This implementation is a simple example of a module built for most common use cases.

-The main goal was to provide a minimal setup for a module that can be used as a starting point for a new module.
+The main goal was to provide a minimal setup for a module that can be used as a starting point for a more complex modules.

 ## Development

 ### Prerequisites
-To get started, you need to install the dependencies:
+To get started, install the dependencies:

 ```bash
 npm install